alanranger/schema-tools/readme.md

 - Copy to clipboard for Squarespace deployment

 ### Schema Validator Tab (NEW!)
+- **Single URL Validation**: Quick validation for individual pages
+  - Enter a URL and click "Run Validation"
+  - Opens both Schema.org and Google Rich Results validators in new tabs
+  - Perfect for quick checks before deploying schema

+- **Batch CSV Validation**: Validate multiple URLs at once
   - Upload CSV file with page URLs
   - Automatically validates each URL:
     - Checks for schema markup presence
     - Identifies schema types (Product, Event, etc.)
     - Detects missing required and recommended fields
     - Shows validation status (✅ Valid / ⚠️ Issues / ❌ No Schema)
   - Generate enhanced schemas with missing fields filled
-- Download enhanced schemas as JSON files
+  - Download enhanced schemas as JSON and HTML files
   - Works entirely in browser (no server required)

 **Usage:**
 1. Open `unified-schema-generator.html` in your browser
 2. Switch to the "Schema Validator" tab
+3. **For single URL validation:**
+   - Enter a URL in the "Validate a Single URL" field
+   - Click "Run Validation" to open both validators in new tabs
+4. **For batch validation:**
-3. Click "Download Template CSV" to get a sample CSV file with the correct format
+   - Click "Download Template CSV" to get a sample CSV file with the correct format
-4. Fill in your URLs in the CSV file
+   - Fill in your URLs in the CSV file
-5. Upload the CSV file
+   - Upload the CSV file
-6. Click "Validate URLs" to start processing
+   - Click "Validate URLs" to start processing
-7. Review results in the table
+   - Review results in the table
-8. Click "Generate Enhanced" button for any URL to download improved schema (JSON and HTML formats)
+   - Click "Generate Enhanced" button for any URL to download improved schema (JSON and HTML formats)
+   - Use "Schema.org" and "Google" buttons in the Actions column to manually validate specific URLs

 **CSV Format for Validator:**
 ```csv